gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   // metadata is the metadata of the resource. teleport.header.v1.Metadata metadata = 4;
   // spec is the spec of the resource.
-  ClusterAutoupdateConfigSpec spec = 7;
+  AutoupdateConfigSpec spec = 7;
 }

-// ClusterAutoupdateConfigSpec is the spec for the cluster autoupdate config. message ClusterAutoupdateConfigSpec {
+// AutoupdateConfigSpec is the spec for the autoupdate config. message AutoupdateConfigSpec {
   // agent_autoupdate specifies whether agent autoupdates are enabled. bool agent_autoupdate = 1;
   // agent_default_schedules specifies schedules for upgrades of agents.